-This regulation is necessary for the protection of public health, safety, and welfare because it provides for the protection of the animal population in Virginia, which is a major component of the public food supply.
-Since a safe food supply is imperative for the public health, safety, and welfare, it is important that this regulation stay in place for the continued protection of the public.
-It is clearly written and easy to understand.
+This regulation is necessary for the protection of public health, safety, and welfare because it provides protection to the poultry populations in Virginia, which are important components of the animal agriculture industry.
+Since a safe food supply and good poultry health is imperative for the public's health, it is important that this regulation stay in place for the continued protection of the public and the poultry populations.
+Additionally, the poultry industry is a significant economic sector in Virginia.
+The regulation is clearly written and easy to understand.